China's HNA in talks to buy e-commerce firm Dangdang likely valued over $1 billion: sources

 Dangdang told Reuters it has been approached by investors and has not accepted any offer.
 It said, without elaborating, that other details of talks with suitors were inaccurate.
-HNA declined to comment.
+HNA did not provide immediate comment.

 The development comes after $50 billion worth of deal-making over the past two years sparked public scrutiny of HNA’s opaque ownership and use of leverage, prompting the conglomerate to slow the pace of acquisitions in recent months.